tomviner/failure-seeking-missiles-talk/hypothesis.md

 How could this be working?

-- formal proof - like a mathematical proof?
+- formal proof (symbolic execution / automated theorem prover)?
 <!-- -- class="fragment" -->
     - nope.
-Even in maths AI this is cutting edge
+Still in the works (for Maths & CompSci)
 <!-- -- class="fragment" -->
 - so that leaves us:
 <!-- -- class="fragment" -->